FarronF/limerick-council-meetings/meetings/2016/12/05-Travel and Transportation Strategic Policy Committee Meeting/Minutes - Travel and Transportation SPC - 10th October 2016.md

 www.winterready.ie.
 The Council’s winter service plan, in as far as reasonably practicable,

+facilitates the safe movement of vehicular traffic, in accordance with agreed priorities, on
+---
-facilitates the safe movement of vehicular traffic, in accordance with agreed priorities, on--- the more important defined routes of the road network, while minimising delays &
+the more important defined routes of the road network, while minimising delays &

 accidents directly attributable to adverse weather conditions.